swisd/Micro-C/syntax.md

 ### where

-`where` is used similar to lambda, to locally create ans evaluate a function.
+`where` is used similar to lambda, to locally create and evaluate a function.

 ```c
 let x = 10;
 let y = add(x) where add(a) = { a + 10 };
 ```

-the declared function can also be used multiple times per line
+The declared function can also be used multiple times per line.
 ```c

 let x = 10;